-Self-care is often also conflated with “clean eating”, essentially leaving fat people shamed if they eat so much as a piece of cake.
+Self-care is often also conflated with “clean eating”, essentially leaving fat people shamed if they eat so much as a piece of cake, activists explain.
 Again, this sort of “self-care” misses the mark and is harmful.

 Activists of all kinds, (including climate activists), are using self-care today as a powerful tactic against burnout.
 In this context, self-care involves nurturing your mental and emotional health in order to function effectively as activists.

 At its worst, so called “self-care” can be thinly veiled consumerism, racism, and fat shaming.
 But at its best, self-care is a political tool of self-preservation and self-love that allows to thrive—and that’s a very powerful thing indeed.